 The aging but affable luminary took a beat then responded— “Difficult to answer… I know.
-I don’t need to believe, I know” as a cryptic smirk bloomed across his face.
+I don’t need to believe, I know” as a smirk bloomed across his face.

 But Jung also made statements like “The ultimate fate of every dogma is that it gradually becomes soulless” and “One of the main functions of organized religion is to protect people against a direct experience of God.”
 So what exactly did he mean when he said– “I know”?
 What exactly were his thoughts on God?

 Luckily, we don’t have to wonder thanks to this letter Jung wrote to further qualify and contextualize his thoughts.

 Carl Jung’s letter to The Listener, January 21, 1960 p.
 133 Dr. Jung’s Television Broadcast

 “Sir, – So many letters I have received have emphasized my statement about ‘knowing’ (of God) [in ‘Face to Face’, THE LISTENER, October 29].
 My opinion about ‘knowledge of God’ is an unconventional way of thinking, and I quite understand if it should be suggested that I am no Christian.
 Yet I think of myself as a Christian since I am entirely based upon Christian concepts.
 I only try to escape their internal contradictions by introducing a more modest attitude, which takes into consideration the immense darkness of the human mind.
 The Christian idea proves its vitality by a continuous evolution, just like Buddhism.
 Our time certainly demands some new thought in this respect, as we cannot continue to think in an antique or medieval way, when we enter the sphere of religious experience.